simhey314/springernature-exercise/README.md

 # Springer Nature Exercise
-_Springer Nature excercise newsletter webservice_
+_Springer Nature exercise newsletter webservice_

 ## Problem definition
 Our application manages user subscriptions to newsletters about new book releases.
 Each book belongs to a set of categories and a user can subscribe to any number of those.
 Implement an application that provides an HTTP API for manipulating book and subscription data with the following endpoints: